xkawi/connectfour/README.md

 values:

 	{
-		'bot': 'actual code writtern by the user',
+		"bot": "actual code written by the user",
-		'lang': 'python',
+		"lang": "python or js",
-		'userid': 'user id or facebook id'
+		"userid": "user id or facebook id"
 	}